connorwjordan/connorwjordan-intern-repo/Milestone3:LearningGit/git_understanding.md

 A good commit message is clear and brief, and anyone who reads it should be able to easily understand what has been changed or introduced.

 **How does a clear commit message help in team collaboration?**
+It helps other understand what has been commited when they are reviewing commits, if you write the commit messages in a way only you understand it can be frustrating and could cause problems if team members are unable to locate the commit or know what has been commited.

 **How can poor commit messages cause issues later?**